 It Shouldn't Cost You an Arm for a Leg!

-Oh, Halloween, what a wonderful time of year.
-Goblins are running around begging for candy under an autumn moon; it's great!
+It's the time of year when goblins are running around begging for candy under an autumn moon—you've got to love Halloween!
 Of course, one of the best things about this time of year is the decorations.

 You can see things like clumsy witches that have flown their broomsticks into trees around various yards, spiders hang from webs around every corner, and you never know when a seemingly innocent skull is going to start chattering at you.
 Decorating for this time of year can be a lot of fun, and some people take it to the extreme.
 However, stores are very aware of people's passion for decorations and show as much in their prices.
 So, what can you do when you want to join in on the festivities but cannot fit it into your budget?